 So, taking into consideration the risk an investor is taking in Apple, he must get at least a 9.5% return.

-3. Taking the same expected return and return from the US, calculate equity risk premium and expected the return from the stock of Berkshire if Beta of stock is 1.5.
+3. Taking the same expected return and return from the US, calculate the equity risk premium and expected return from the stock of Berkshire if the Beta of the stock is 1.5.

 Equity Risk Premium = (Expected equity Market Return – Risk-Free Return)*Beta = (8%-3%)*1.5 = 7.5%